IntegratedBreedingPlatform/Workbench/README.md

 ## Run e2e tests

- - Please, verify you have the right properties for e2e testing in BMSConfig (check for propeties with 'test.e2e' prefix)
+ - Please, verify you have the right properties for e2e testing in BMSConfig (check for properties with 'test.e2e' prefix)
  - If you are building the project running e2e tests, please do not forget to add the e2eBaseUrl property
  - To run it locally, execute the following in command line: